-Rule 18 resignation of membership of the Western Australian Division General Rules as required by Section 174 of the Fair Work (Registered Organisations) Act 2009.
+Rule 18 "Resignation of Membership of the Western Australian Division General Rules as required by Section 174 of the Fair Work (Registered Organisations) Act 2009".

-5. Trustee or Director of Trustee Company of Superannuation Entity of Exempt Public Sector Superannuation Fund
+5. Trustee or Director of Trustee Company of Superannuation Entity of Exempt Public Sector Superannuation Fund name of entity

-The following officer(s) of the Union held position(s) of fund(s) that require that one or more of their directors/trustees be a member of a registered organisation:
+The following officer(s) of the Union held position(s) of fund(s)that require that one or more of their directors/trustees be a member of a registered organisation: